pretix/pretix-docs/docs/guides/integrations/getyourguide.md

 Open the GetYourGuide [Supplier Portal](https://suppliers.getyourguide.com/) and connect it with your pretix shop.
 In order to do so, follow the instructions for [Connecting a new product to your Reservation System](https://supply.getyourguide.support/hc/en-us/articles/18008029689373-Connecting-a-new-product-to-your-Reservation-system) in the GetYourGuide Supply Partner Help Center.
 Select "pretix.eu" as your "reservation system".
-You can find the required "product ID" by navigating to :navpath:Your Event → :fa3-wrench: Settings → GetYourGuide: and opening the :btn:Configuration: tab.
+You can find the required "product ID" by navigating to :navpath:Your event → :fa3-wrench: Settings → GetYourGuide: and opening the :btn:Configuration: tab.
 It is displayed in the infobox at the bottom of the page as soon as you have entered and saved all mandatory information.

 ![Page titled 'GetYourGuide', on the 'Analyzer' tab, listing the fulfilled prerequisites 'Shop is not in testmode', 'Shop is live', and 'Shop is available on GetYourGuide Sales Channel'.
 The page also lists configured products and an Outlook.](../../assets/screens/getyourguide/analyzer.png)

-Navigate to :navpath:Your Event → :fa3-wrench: Settings → GetYourGuide: and open the :btn:Analyzer: tab.
+Navigate to :navpath:Your event → :fa3-wrench: Settings → GetYourGuide: and open the :btn:Analyzer: tab.
 This page tells you whether your shop and the products in the shop are set up properly for the integration with GetYourGuide.
 If you have a working setup, then you will only see green :fa3-check-circle: and no red :fa3-times-circle: on this page.